Slip Disc Types

 Spinal disc prolapses are "contained," or stable slipped disc types in the neck or back.
 In contrast, the non-contained refers to an unstable disc where some but not all of the disc’s protective outer fibers (annular fibers) are torn, allowing the center of the disc (nucleus pulposus) to prolapse or get displaced.
 Progression of a prolapsed disc leads to a ruptured disc or disc herniation, more damaging and dangerous forms of slipped discs.

 The fourth slip disc type or stage of a slipped disc is a ruptured disc.
 A ruptured spinal disc is a non-contained slip disc indicative of tears in the protective mechanisms that enable the nucleus to rupture through its protective encasement at the center of the disc.
 Watch the linked video in the herniated disc section below to understand how the tears or damage to the disc’s protective barriers (annular fibers) cause it to rupture and herniate.

 Spinal disc ruptures are a leading cause of pain, numbness, tingling, and weakness in the arms or legs.
 To recover from a ruptured disc, you need focused treatments that fix and repair the torn annular fibers while stimulatingly redrawing the inner part (nucleus) back towards the center.
-Ruptured discs and herniated discs are often interchangeable terms, and they are readily treatable without surgery with specialized methods of care that we have described on this page.
+Ruptured discs and herniated discs are often interchangeable, and they are readily treatable without surgery with specialized methods of care described on this page.